 Given the less energy needed to physically brush the teeth, Encompass is also very suitable for people with limited mobility, such as Parkinson's patients, and minimizes the possibility that children do not brush their teeth properly.

 "Our mission is to eliminate the number one enemy of oral hygiene: misuse," says Ryan Schwartz, founder and CEO of Ryca, the company that created Encompass.
 'Several studies show that only 10% of people brush their teeth well.
 Most don't take at least two minutes, don't take the right intensity and so on.
-With Encompass, 10 out of 10 people can be sure they are brushing their teeth correctly ”.
+With Encompass, 10 out of 10 people can be sure they are brushing their teeth correctly. "

-I add from the data also released by the WHO: people brush their teeth on average from 45 to 70 seconds.
+I add from the data also released by the WHO: people brush their teeth on average for 45 to 70 seconds.
 More than a third of millennials only brush their teeth once a day.